What Is A Circuit System/verification

 Real Examples

 Another example is in the automotive industry, where circuit systems control critical functions like engine management, braking, and airbag deployment.
 Verification in this context is even more crucial, as any failure could lead to accidents or safety hazards.
-Engineers use rigorous testing methods to simulate extreme conditions, such as high temperatures or vibrations, to ensure the circuits are robust and reliable.
+Engineers use rigorous testing methods to simulate extreme conditions, such as high temperatures or vibrations, to ensure the circuits are solid and reliable.

 Scientific or Theoretical Perspective